LaPolice/LP-RF-Tools/LP_charsetFromText/README.md

 # LP_charsetFromText.py

-extracts the set of characters in use in a text, and marks all occurrences in a new font page.
+extracts the set of characters in use in a text, and marks all occurrences in a new font page, which must be Latin-1 (default RF encoding).
 Also returns a count of the set.

 The script marks in green glyphs who belong to the latin-1 default charset.
 Glyphs outside of Latin-1 will be marked in red, and named with their unicode value.
 It is up to the user to rename them appropriately.